garrandall/popular-music-data/tracks/thinking-of-you-grandmaster-slice.md

 A girl that looks good without make up
 Her beauty's deeper than skin
 Beyond the bone marrow
-And i'm choosy
+And I'm choosy
 So that path to my heart's kinda narrow
 And now that you've made it and your love is true
-Oo girl yeah im thinking of you
+Oo girl yeah I'm thinking of you
 You know dream girl
 You might be right in front of my eyes
 But I just don't see you
 But I want to let you know
-That i'm Yours
+That I'm Yours
 Sincerely